Return to Fitness & Exercise

 Postpartum Exercise Progression After Week 6:

-At this time, it is important to have started our Hybrid Program and/or be seen by one of our postpartum trained pelvic health physical therapists to get individualized guidelines on what to focus on when you return to the exercise.
+At this time, it is important to have started our Hybrid Program and/or be seen by one of our postpartum trained pelvic health physical therapists to get individualized guidelines on what to focus on when you return to your desired exercise.

-After week 6, we are focusing on modifying higher intensity activities to meet our bodies where they are and progressively overload our muscles and tissues.
+After week 6, we are focusing on moderate to vigorous activities to meet our bodies where they are and progressively overload our muscles and tissues.
 Hopefully, with guidance we have built a foundation of deep core and breathing mechanics and now the goal is to load this system over time to build resilience and reduce injury, strain, and prevent future problems (such as prolapse, urinary incontinence, low back pain, etc…).

 When Should I Begin Physical Therapy?

 We believe it is beneficial to see a pelvic health PT during pregnancy to learn how to perform an appropriate pelvic floor muscle contraction, learn how to lengthen the pelvic floor muscles, and improve pressure management and body mechanics.
-However, if this is not possible, we 100% recommend starting our hybrid program as soon as you feel comfortable (around 2 weeks is what we recommend) and then seeing a therapist at 6 weeks postpartum to assess pelvic floor muscle function as well as incorporate this appropriately into an individualized exercise routine to get you back up and moving how you want to!
+However, if this is not possible, we 100% recommend starting our hybrid program as soon as you feel comfortable (around 2 weeks) and then seeing a therapist at 6 weeks postpartum to assess pelvic floor muscle function as well as incorporate this appropriately into an individualized exercise routine to get you back up and moving how you want to!